appcelerator-forks/tipm.config/Readme.md

 # config

-  Easy configuration setting and getting for your project.
+  Easy configuration for your project.

 ## Installation